 From March 25, 2009, until April 3, 2018, the PMP ran on a software platform, referred to as Otech, developed by Optimum Technologies.
 The cost of the initial implementation of the PMP was paid by a federal grant and amounted to \$411,250.
 From 2009 until 2018, the annual cost for the receipt and delivery of pharmacy data and software maintenance amounted to approximately \$112,000 - even after Optimum Technologies was acquired by Appriss Health (now DBA Bamboo Health) on April 24, 2015.
 The Otech platform included limited functionality that did not enable PMP administrators to run many basic statistical reports.
 That, as a major downfall, along with the aging, server-based software platform that was not able to accommodate any sizable integration of the PMP with Electronic Health Record (EHR) systems, Electronic Medical Record (EMR) systems and Pharmacy Dispensing Systems (PDS), propelled the Board to initiate the Request for Proposal (RFP) process.
 In 2017, the Board, in conjunction with the Office of the Chief Information Officer (OCIO) and the Department of Administrative Services (DAS), issued and awarded a Request for Proposal, with the award going to Appriss Health (Bamboo Health) for its PMP AWARxETM solution.
-The contract was officially executed in January 2018.
+The contract was officially executed in

+January 2018.
 On March 28, 2018, data from the former Otech platform was successfully migrated into AWARxETM, and the upgraded system became fully operational on April 4, 2018.
-Calendar year 2023 marked the fifth full year of use with the AWARxETM software platform, with year 2023 representing the last full year remaining on the original contract.
-On December 5, 2023 a contract was signed extending AWARxETM platform vendor services from April 2, 2024 until April 1, 2025, with additional annual extensions optional until April 4, 2028.
-The AWARxETM platform and add-on services continue to be well received by the PMP users in Iowa.
+Calendar year 2022 marked the fourth full year of use with the AWARxETM software platform, with year 2023 representing the last full year remaining on the current contract.
+The platform and add-on services continue to be well received by the PMP users in lowa.

 The cost for the AWARxETM solution was \$100,000 per year for the first two years of the contract.
 For contract years 3, 4, 5, and 6, the annual fees have increased to \$102,000, \$104,040, \$106,120, and \$108,250, respectively.
-For contract year 7, the fee is \$111,247.
 Annual costs are paid from license fees retained by the Board for the support of Board programs and activities.
 No additional user fees or surcharges have been imposed to pay for the activities or support of the PMP since its inception.
 Each year, the Board has received a few donations to support the PMP and specific improvements or add-ons to the PMP.

 NarxCareTM was selected as an add-on service to further enhance the AWARxETM software platform.
 NarxCareTM aids practitioners with their clinical decision-making and assists prescribers and dispensers in improving patient safety and patient outcomes.
 NarxCareTM summarizes and analyzes data collected by the PMP and generates summary information, additional insights, and overdose risk scores related to each patient.
 The annual fee for NarxCareTM is \$186,000, which previously was paid for using funds from the State Targeted Response to the Opioid Crisis Grant (STR), a grant jointly awarded to legacy IDPH and the Board.
 The STR grant ran until April 30, 2021.
-In 2022 and 2023, NarxCareTM was paid for using funds from the State Opioid Response Grant (SOR2/SOR3), a grant jointly awarded to legacy IDPH and the Board through SAMHSA.
-The PMP is currently exploring options to fund NarxCareTM in 2024 and beyond.
+In 2022, NarxCareTM was paid for using funds from the State Opioid Response Grant (SOR2/SOR3), a grant jointly awarded to legacy IDPH and the Board through SAMHSA.